+Now that you know a little about arpeggios, it’s time to start playing them!
+Below is a description of how to practice your first piano arpeggio.
+For extra help, watch the following video.
 In this episode of Music Notes, Hoffman Academy teacher Alex will introduce you to some easy piano arpeggios that will make you sound like a pro!

 It’s important to remember that you don’t have to have all of these keys covered at once!
 You’ll play one note at a time, so let your hand follow your fingers as you play.
 Once you’ve got your hand position, slowly play through the notes of the arpeggio.
 Practice playing through the whole pattern, up from thumb to pinky and then back down.
 As you are practicing, focus on an even and steady rhythm.
 Keep the volume of each note the same.

 Once you feel comfortable with the C major chord, you can apply the same arpeggio pattern to other major or minor chords.
 If you want a really fun challenge, check out our Free Lesson, One Octave Arpeggios.
 Take your time working on arpeggios, making sure that you keep good posture and technique.
 Most importantly, have fun and keep practicing!